 5) Add the Finishing Decorative Touches

-Now that you've chosen your living room furniture pieces, you can make the room your own with decor and home accents.
+Now that you've chosen your furniture pieces, you can make the room your own with decor and home accents.
 Area rugs tie the room together and give it a warm, cozy feel.
 A floor lamp is perfect next to a reading chair, while a table lamp acts as a functional accent piece for end tables.
-Match lighting bookend-fashion for classic symmetry, or mix and match coordinating lamps and end tables for a collected look.

 Finally, small home accessories, such as candles, botanicals and artful sculptures, round out the look.
 Decorative pillows and cozy throws are also must-haves for your sofas and chairs.
-To accent the living room walls, try eye catching art and prints, or add a personal touch with family photos arranged in a sleek gallery wall.
+To accent the walls, try eye-catching art, mirrors and prints, or add a personal touch with family photos arranged in a sleek gallery wall.